The status of geometry and matter in re-interpreted WdW equation: The scalar field

 For the 3-metric $q_{ab} \coloneqq q(t)\, \text{diag}\left( f(r), r^2, r^2 \sin^2 \theta \right)$, the line element is given as follows.

 The \textit{distance} in the superspace, in the large $q$ limit, $ds^2 = -4\frac{q^\frac{1}{2} dq\,df}{f^\frac{3}{2}}$ increases with $q$.
 It shows cosmological expansion.
-It decreases with increase in $f$, showing attraction between two objects.
-This distance is actually the distance between two 3-metrics (refer \citep{DeWitt}). \item The energy of the field $\Phi$ is always well-defined.
+The distance decreases with increase in $f$, showing attraction between two objects.
+This distance is actually the distance between two 3-metrics (refer \citep{DeWitt}).\\ The energy of the field $\Phi$ is always well-defined.
 Gravitational field may not always have time-like Killing vector field.
-Therefore, defining energy in the general relativity is not straight forward. \end{itemize}
+Therefore, defining energy in the general relativity is not straight forward.